Master of Science in Nursing, MSN

 - Have earned a satisfactory grade point average (4.0 scale): 3.00 GPA on the last 60 semester hours.
 Students with a GPA less than 3.00 may be considered for conditional admission with a waiver request.

-- Submit three letters of recommendation from individuals who can address their potential for graduate study.
+- Submit two letters of recommendation from individuals who can address their potential for graduate study.
 At least one of these references should be from an individual who can address an applicant’s level of professional competence.

 - Additional information will be required from applicants before full admission can be granted.
 Applicants must demonstrate compliance with Texas Administrative Code immunization for health professional student regulations, Texas Board of Nursing disclosure of criminal history or disciplinary action, and affiliated clinical agency requirements for access to clinical experiences.
 Details are outlined under the Program Requirements section below.